With CKL’s Cost Accounting module for Microsoft Dynamics 365 Business Central, you can precisely monitor your finances thanks to individual settings.

 Would you like to graphically process and visualise your figures?
 Jet Reports, Power Pivot and Power BI can help.
 Predefined templates for these evaluation tools are included.

-Product comparison as .pdf file for printing
+Compare Software-Products as a .pdf file for printing